-As 2022 rapidly approaches, it is only natural to think about saying goodbye to bad habits and making a fresh start.
-A great way to do this is to prepare for the new year with a general update of your finances.
+As 2023 rapidly approaches, it’s only natural to think about waving goodbye to bad habits and starting fresh.
+A great way to do this is to prepare for the new year with a general review and update of your finances.

 Next Year, Consider Doing Things a Bit Differently

-Did you have a financial plan for 2021?
-If so, how diligently did you stick to it?
+Did you have a financial plan for 2022?
+If so, did you stick to it?

 No matter how well you think you have done with your finances this year, there is always room for improvement.
 Giving this year’s financial records a thorough review is a good thing to have wrapped up before January rolls around.
 It’s like checking your list twice to see where you’ve been smart with financial decisions and where you could improve.

 Think of the new year as an opportunity to celebrate your financial achievements and learn from your mistakes.
 Head into the new year financially prepared by following these tips.

 After reflecting on your finances for 2022, use what you’ve learned to make positive adjustments for 2023.
 How frequently do you need to keep tabs on your finances?
 Have you set financial goals that are specific, measurable, and attainable?

 Moving forward, you may want to consider a goal structure that breaks up objectives into a series of smaller and more attainable benchmarks that you can hit on your way to your final target.
 Schedule regular times to review your financial situation on specific dates of the 2023 calendar.
 Although you may need to adjust your goals and expectations as the year progresses, you should resolve to hold yourself accountable for your finances.

 A new year means new possibilities.
 While people tend to make New Year’s resolutions to improve their physical health, you should consider paying equal attention to your financial health.
 After all, it is just as important.